Automatic Search Intervals for the Smoothing Parameter in Penalized Splines: Penalized B-Splines

-Note that edf is a function of $\rho$, which explains why the choice of $\rho$ affects the resulting fit.
-It also depends on $\bm{B}$ (basis) and $\bm{D}_m$ (penalty), but be aware that it does not depend on $\bm{y}$.

-An advantage of penalized B-splines over other types of penalized splines, is their computational efficiency.
-It is known that computing $\bm{C}^{\inv}$ costs $O(p^3)$ floating point operations when $\bm{C}$ is a dense matrix.
-However, for penalized B-splines, $\bm{B^{\trans}B}$, $\bm{D}_m^{\trans}\bm{D}_m$ and hence $\bm{C}$ are sparse band matrices.
-As a result, computational complexity for a given $\rho$ is only $O(p^2)$.
-Note that we don't explicitly form this inverse matrix.
-Rather, we compute the Cholesky factorization $\bm{C} = \bm{KK^{\trans}}$ for the lower triangular matrix $\bm{K}$ (which inherits $\bm{C}$'s band sparsity), then obtain $\bm{\hat{\beta}}$ by solving two triangular band systems with respect to $\bm{K}$ and $\bm{K^{\trans}}$.
-The edf can also be calculated at $O(p^2)$ costs.
-To see this, let's first compute the Cholesky factorization (which only needs be done once as it does not depend on $\rho$) $\bm{B^{\trans}B} = \bm{LL^{\trans}}$, where $\bm{L}$ is a lower triangular band matrix.
-Then together with the factorization of $\bm{C}$, we can show:

-Here, $\|\bm{X}\|_{\scriptscriptstyle F}^2$ denotes the squared Frobenius norm of $\bm{X}$, which is simply the sum of squared matrix elements.
-Again, we don't form the inverse matrix, but solve the triangular band system $\bm{KX} = \bm{L}$.
-Once the edf is obtained, it is trivial to calculate the GCV error:

 The restricted likelihood $\textrm{REML}(\rho)$ has a more complicated from and is detailed in Appendix \ref{Appendix B}.
-In short, solving PLS for a given $\rho$ value involves $O(p^2)$ costs.
-When $\rho$ is selected via a grid search over $N$ trial values to minimize GCV or maximize REML, the overall computational costs is $O(Np^2)$.

-Note that to compute $\bm{L}$, the design matrix $\bm{B}$ must have full column rank, which requires $p < n$.
-This is often satisfied in practice and with fewer B-splines than data, a penalized spline is a low-rank estimator.
-This condition is also a prerequisite for the upcoming method for finding automatic search intervals, as $\bm{L}$ is an indispensable quantity.
+All these quantities vary with $\rho$, explaining why the choice of $\rho$ affects the resulting fit.
+It should also be pointed out that although {\EDF} depends on the basis $\bm{B}$ and the penalty $\bm{D}_m$, it depends on neither the response data $\bm{y}$ nor the choice of the smoothness selection criterion.